-While initially the British colonial administration primarily concerned itself with Freetown, the infamous Berlin Conference of 1884-1885 "changed everything".
-Britain claimed the remainder Sierra Leone as a protectorate, and thereafter, exercised far greater control over the territory.
-This included the further centralisation of state functions and bureaucracy in Freetown, the demarcation of land into a nation state, and the creation of an army for exerting control throughout the country.
-Taken together, "the idea of a country, a state, and a public realm were deliberately and somewhat successfully introduced".
+While initially the British colonial administration primarily concerned itself with Freetown, the infamous Berlin Conference of 1884-1885 "changed everything".41 Britain claimed the remainder Sierra Leone as a protectorate,41 and thereafter, exercised far greater control over the territory.41 This included the further centralisation of state functions and bureaucracy in Freetown, the demarcation of land into a nation state, and the creation of an army for exerting control throughout the country.41 Taken together, "the idea of a country, a state, and a public realm were deliberately and somewhat successfully introduced".41

-However, the British colonial administration had only partial control and limited resources with which to govern.
-Therefore, they decided to encourage the "gradual reifying" of chieftaincy structures, which included efforts to "solidify and politicise" ethnic identities.
-Indirect rule was thus made possible through the "strengthen[ing of] tribal patriotism".41,e Chiefly traditions and structures were reinforced far beyond their historical precedent or were even "invented", forming many of the governance structures that exist to this day.41,43-45 That is not to say that there were not instances of resistance by chiefs, for example and notably in the 1898 Hut Tax War.
-Generally, however, chiefs welcomed the authority of the British colonial administration with which they built relationships and through which they consolidated their authority.41,f The modern state's "patron-client system with the state as the ultimate patron, the chiefs as middlemen, and the people as clients was thus born".41,g
+However, the British colonial administration had only partial control and limited resources with which to govern.41 Therefore, they decided to encourage the "gradual reifying" of chieftaincy structures,41 which included efforts to "solidify and politicise" ethnic identities.41 Indirect rule was thus made possible through the "strengthen[ing of] tribal patriotism".41,e Chiefly traditions and structures were reinforced far beyond their historical precedent or were even "invented",43 forming many of the governance structures that exist to this day.41,43-45 That is not to say that there were not instances of resistance by chiefs,54,251 for example and notably in the 1898 Hut Tax War.
+Generally, however, chiefs welcomed the authority of the British colonial administration with which they built relationships and through which they consolidated their authority.41,6 The modern state's "patron-client system with the state as the ultimate patron, the chiefs as middlemen, and the people as clients was thus born".41,9

 Accordingly, today Sierra Leone has two parallel and interweaving political structures (Figure 1, page 417).
 One is democratically elected.
 The other-the chieftaincy structure-is a hereditary vestige of the British colonial administration's efforts to control the hinterland.
-Unelected chiefs have seats in parliament, can raise taxes, control elements of the judicial system, and allocate land.934,h Both systems interweave to govern the people of Sierra Leone,53,i and the country is therefore simultaneously "a version of democracy" while also being one that is "underpinned by fragile institutions and firmly entrenched patronage, chieftaincy, and ethno-regionalism".
+Unelected chiefs have seats in parliament, can raise taxes, control elements of the judicial system, and allocate land.^{934,h} Both systems interweave to govern the people of Sierra Leone,^{53,i} and the country is therefore simultaneously "a version of democracy" while also being one that is "underpinned by fragile institutions and firmly entrenched patronage, chieftaincy, and ethno-regionalism".41